microsoft/monthlyresources/README.md

 :bookmark_tabs:**Converging the physical and digital with digital twins, mixed reality, and metaverse apps**

 Check out this blog to read about a multinational company that uses the full technology stack of metaverse apps, digital twins, and mixed reality to transform its operations and optimization.
 [Click here](https://aka.ms/DevEdCalJune21github6/)

-:bookmark_tabs:**Learn how to build exciting apps across meetings, chats, and channels within or outside Microsoft Teams**

-This Microsoft Build 2021 session features exciting new ways to leverage Microsoft Teams to help you customize communications and make interactions more inclusive and fun.
-[Click here](https://aka.ms/DevEdCalJune21github8/)

 :cinema:**Get started with popular programming languages: Intro to Python and C**